arriIsHere/arri.gay/src/articles/old/developing-on-chromebook/index.md

 ## Note from future Arri

 This post is from 2019, since writing it ChromeOS has become a lot easier to setup/use as a development machine.
 Chromebooks have also become more powerful as time has gone on.
-I don't recommend following this, but it feel free to read it for entertainment or educational reasons.
+I don't recommend following this, but feel free to read it for entertainment or educational reasons.

 ---